ssundeyt/Mandelbrot-Set-Exploration-in-Python/README.md

 The C# forms app is included in the repo.

-# Work in progress: Currently working on implementing a 'create' section for the C# app.
+# Work in progress

+Currently working on implementing a 'create' section for the C# app.
 The purpose is to let the user select an area of interest in the set and change the amount of iterations, color etc. That will generate a .py script than will be run on command.
 Preview of the function:

 ![alt text](https://i.gyazo.com/c1d03e1e83dd4fbec53b76897f779f55.png)